vladimirr11/parallel-algo-lab/README.md

 # Parallel algo lab
-Implementation of common parallel algorithms and patterns using CUDA
+Implementation of parallel algorithms using CUDA.